Siddharth-Murali/Library-Management-System/README.md

    make to compile
    make run to run
    make clean to clean (This cleans both compiled files and serialized data)
+## Note
+There are two jar files in this project.
+These are additional java Internet files that were needed for compiling and running the email notification system.
 ## Features

 ### User Authentication